-Research has shown that social support can have an important influence on response to trauma-focused psychotherapy for those with PTSD.
-A recent meta-analysis of various predictors of outcome in trauma-focused psychotherapy for those with PTSD found that greater social support predicted better treatment response (Keyan et al., 2024).
-For those who know someone with PTSD, knowing what to say to support them is crucial.
-They may have the best of intentions; however, some statements can unintentionally minimize or invalidate the person’s emotions and experiences.
+Social support can have an important influence on response to trauma-focused therapy for those with PTSD.
+Greater social support predicted better treatment response in a meta-analysis (a large study that combined the data from many research studies and analyzed the results, which can provide a more precise and powerful conclusion than one study by itself) (Keyan et al., 2024).
+For those who know someone with PTSD, it is crucial to know what to say that supports them.
+Those providing social support may have the best of intentions; however, some of their statements may unintentionally minimize or invalidate the person’s emotions and experiences.

-To have an idea of what to say to support someone with PTSD, it’s important first to learn about what traumatic events are, what PTSD symptoms are, and their impact on functioning.
+To get an idea of what statements are supportive of someone with PTSD, it’s important first to learn about what traumatic events are, what is PTSD, what are symptoms of PTSD, and their impact on functioning.
 Understanding the symptoms and their effects can reduce judgments and assumptions, which underlie most examples of the worst things to say to someone with PTSD.

 The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5; American Psychiatric Association, 2013) defines a traumatic event as exposure* to actual or threatened: